Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Discussion and Conclusion

-Further, for the initial muon flavor neutrino state evolution, the QSL time for entanglement entropy has been numerically computed in NH and IH with CP violation phases using T2K, NOvA, and DUNE length scales and energies.
-T2K fails to capture any differences in the QSL time for entanglement between NH and IH in the presence of CP violation phase.
+Further, for the initial muon flavor neutrino state evolution, the QSL time for entanglement entropy has been numerically computed in NO and IO with $CP$-violation phases using T2K, NOvA, and DUNE length scales and energies.
+T2K fails to capture any differences in the QSL time for entanglement between NO and IO in the presence of $CP$-violation phase.
 However, NOvA and DUNE have shown sensitivity in capturing these differences.
-Faster growth of entanglement, for the initial muon flavor neutrino state evolution in matter, has been observed in NH, in the presence of a significant CP violation phase, at DUNE's length scale and energy.
-These findings could help in ascertaining the role of CP violation and determination of the mass hierarchy in neutrino oscillations.
+Faster suppression of entanglement, for the initial muon flavor neutrino state evolution in matter, has been observed in NO, in the presence of a significant $CP$-violation phase, at DUNE's length scale and energy.
+This behavior was compared with that of the two-flavor oscillation in matter across all the experiments (T2K, NOvA and DUNE).
+Except for T2K, our results showed that entanglement suppression occurred more rapidly near the ends of the NOvA and DUNE baselines in three-flavor neutrino oscillations in matter, compared to the two-flavor approximation.

+Thus, by probing the transition probabilities and the QSL time for the evolution and entanglement of an initial muon neutrino state in three-flavor neutrino oscillations in matter, using baseline lengths and energies corresponding to the currently running T2K and NOvA experiments, and the upcoming DUNE experiment, we conclude that the results differ from those of the two-flavor approximation.
+These differences mainly stem from changes in the additional mixing angles and mass-squared differences due to the presence of matter, as well as from the $CP$-violation phases, which are included in the three-flavor neutrino oscillation framework in matter but excluded in the two-flavor approximation.
+These findings could help in ascertaining the role of $CP$ violation and determination of the mass ordering in neutrino oscillations.